pfoo360/Campfire/README.md

 - OOP
 - And much more!

+# Improvements

+- Store images in cloud storage rather than locally in client/src/upload
+- Lazy load images and story cards for better UX
+- More error handling for better UX
+- Have users perform an email confirmation during registration
+- Improve db schema by dropping redundant columns and using joins instead (user's username and user's id were saved for each story when a user's id would have sufficed)

 # Walkthrough

 Visitors can come and read all user-generated content.
 Infinite scrolling is used for pagination. <br/>